CholGen/bacpage-resources/Writerside/topics/bacpage-command-overview.md

 All bacpage commands have command line options which modify how the analysis is run, and a positional argument which specify the directory a command is to be performed in (if not specified bacpage will default to the current working directory).
-Therefore the basic command is as follows:
+Therefore, the basic command is as follows:
 <code-block lang="bash" >bacpage {subcommand} [-options] [project-directory]</code-block>

 <tip>